ibm-cloud-docs/apps/tutorials/tutorial_starter-kit.md

 2. Select the kind of service you want, and follow the prompts to either add an existing service to your app or create a service instance.

 After you add all the services that you want, the services are displayed in the App details page.

+After you connect a service to your app, you can navigate to the service documentation and API references.
+Simply click the links within the **Services** card to view the related docs.

+For more information, see [Adding a service to your app](/docs/apps?topic=creating-apps-add-service).

 ## Deploying your app
 {: #deploy-starterkit}